 Part D – For Those Enrolled in an Educational Program

 This section is reserved for two unique situations.
 The first is if you are the only person paying for the eligible child and enrolled in an educational program in the same year.
-The second is if you are a partner with a higher net income and enrolled in an educational program.
-Part D doesn't apply to partners with low net income.
-Higher net income partners must also fill Part C before completing Part D.
+The second is if you are the person with a higher net income and both you and another person are enrolled in an educational program.
+Part D doesn't apply to the person with the lower net income.
+The person with the higher net income must also fill out Part C before completing Part D.

-Who can claim childcare expenses?
+Who can claim child care expenses?

 Only eligible persons can claim T778 deductions.
-If you are the only one making payments for the child, you will fill out Parts A, B and, if applicable, D. On the other hand, if you live with another person, they can claim the deductions if they are the eligible child's parent.
+If you are the only one making payments for the child, you will fill out Parts A, B, and, if applicable, D. On the other hand, if you live with another person, they can claim the deductions if they are the eligible child's parent.
 They can also claim deductions if they are your spouse or common-law partner, but only if you are the child's father or mother.
 They also have to be low net income earners.
-An individual claiming deductions for the eligible child on lines 30400, 30425, 30450, or30500 of their return can also fill out T778.
+An individual claiming deductions for the eligible child on lines 30400, 30425, 30450, or 30500 of their return can also fill out T778.

 What payments can you claim?